TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 # Machine Identity

-J29 is designed so users can create their own fictional computer identity.
+Veyllisto is designed so users can create their own fictional computer identity.

 A custom system may define: